SSH Authentication

 Procedure:

-1. On a Linux OS, create the RSA key and export its public key in the openSSH format.
+1. Create the RSA key and export its public key in the OpenSSH format.

-• On Check Point Gaia OS (not Gaia EmbeddedClosed Check Point Gaia-based Operating System on Quantum Spark Appliances.) use this command:
+• On the Check Point Gaia OS (not Gaia EmbeddedClosed Check Point Gaia-based Operating System on Quantum Spark Appliances.
+OS) use this command in the Expert mode:

 ssh-keygen -t rsa -b 4096